 - Do not use aircraft, vessels, small boats, hovercraft or other means of transport in ways that disturb wildlife, either at sea or on land - Avoid flying over concentrations of birds and mammals.
-Follow the advice in Resolution 2 (2004) Guidelines for the operation of aircraft near concentrations of birds in Antarctica. - Refilling of fuel tanks for small boats should take place in a way that ensures any spills can be contained, for example onboard a vessel. - Fuelling of aircraft (fixed and rotary wing) needs to be done in a way that minimises spillage and uses suitable spill containment equipment. - Check small boats are free of any soil, plants or animals prior to the commencment of any ship-to-shore operations. - Small boats must at all times regulate their course and speed so as to minimise disturbance to wildlife and to avoid any collisions with wildlife.
+Follow the advice in Resolution 2 (2004) Guidelines for the operation of aircraft near concentrations of birds in Antarctica. - Refilling of fuel tanks for small boats should take place in a way that ensures any spills can be contained, for example onboard a vessel. - Check small boats are free of any soil, plants or animals prior to the commencment of any ship-to-shore operations - Small boats must at all times regulate their course and speed so as to minimise disturbance to wildlife and to avoid any collisions with wildlife.